aspencoyle/aspencoyle.github.io/aboutme.md

 title: Aspen Coyle
 subtitle: Graduate student, University of Washington
 ---
-### Current Research

-My current work focuses on Alaskan populations of snow and Tanner crab (*Chionoecetes bairdi* and *C. opilio*), and their parasite *Hematodinium sp.*. *Hematodinium* is a globally-distributed dinoflagellate notorious for damaging crustacean fisheries and aquaculture.
-In *Chionoecetes*, it manifests as BCS (Bitter Crab Syndrome), which turns the crab flesh chalky and astringent.

-I'm investigating the relationship between *Hematodinium* and *Chionoecetes*, along with the response of this system to climate change.
-To do so, I use both transcriptomics and generalized linear models.

-### Background
+### My Background

-Prior to joining the Roberts lab, I worked on snow and Tanner crab research with the Alaska Department of Fish and Game.
-While there, I assisted with crab fecundity studies, fishery sampling, and surveys of Bering Sea crab populations.
-I also joined some non-crab-related projects, including sampling deliveries of groundfish and monitoring salmon runs.
-I have also worked with the Washington Department of Fish and Wildlife on herring spawn events and ichthyoplankton distribution.
+Before joining the Roberts lab, I was with the Alaska Department of Fish and Game in Kodiak, Alaska.
+While there, I worked on a variety of crab projects, including crab fecundity studies, fishery sampling, and surveys of the St. Matthew Island blue king crab population.
+I also branched out beyond crab, doing work on groundfish and various invertebrates, and spent a summer supervising a remote salmon weir on Afognak Island.

-While at undergrad, I researched genetic links to thermal tolerance in the invasive European green crab (*Carcinus maenas*).
-This project examined the East Coast population of this globally-distributed invader, and found a link between mitochondrial haplotype and cold tolerance.
+During my time in undergrad, I researched genetic links to thermal tolerance in the invasive European greeb crab (*Carcinus maenas*).
+In my examination of the East Coast population of this globally-distributed invader, I found a link between mitochondrial haplotype and cold tolerance, one of the first linkages between mitochondrial genes and thermal tolerance in any crustacean.

-In my free time, I love long-distance cycling, mixing cocktails, and making candy!
+### My Identity

+I'm transfemme, and started transitioning while in grad school.
+It's absolutely been the best decision of my life, and I feel immeasurably happier and more complete.
+I'm also extremely passionate about trans solidarity, and nearly always glad to chat about being trans with anyone who's interested!
+Feel especially free to reach out if you're also trans.
+There's not many of us in academia, and I really do take that trans solidarity stuff seriously.

+### Even More About Aspen

+I'm an absolute sucker for karaoke, and I'm starting to figure out more about the strategy of pinball (Seattle has one of the best pinball scenes in the country!).
+As a trans woman, I'm also obligated to enjoy weird loud music, so I go to a lot of local concerts and raves.
+I've also spent a lot of time doing long-distance bike trips, and recently have gotten quite into chess.
+Finally, I've spent the past few years learning Spanish, and am working towards full fluency!

 ### Contact
  **Email:** [afcoyle@uw.edu](mailto:afcoyle@uw.edu)

- **Office:** School of Aquatic and Fishery Sciences, FTR 234
+ **Office:** School of Aquatic and Fishery Sciences, FTR 134

  **Mailing address:** School of Aquatic and Fishery Sciences, University of Washington, 1122 NE Boat Street, Room 116, Seattle, WA 98105